maxonary/convitelist/README.md

 # A Convenient Whitelist Manager for Minecraft Servers

-This application allows admins and moderators to easily manage a whitelist for their Minecraft server.
+This application allows admins and moderators to manage a whitelist for their Minecraft server efficiently.
 Users can be added and removed from the whitelist by simply clicking a checkbox.

 Users register by themselves on the website.
-The style is inspired by the Minecraft options menu and guides the user through the process of registering.
+The Minecraft options menu inspires the style and guides the user through registration.
-They can enter their Minecraft username, select their game type (Java and Bedrock Edition) and submit straight for approval.
+They can enter their Minecraft username, select their game type (Java and Bedrock Edition), and submit for approval.
 Then, a registered admin can log in to the admin panel to review all submissions.

 This application consists of two parts: A Backend built on Prisma, SQLite, and Express, and a Frontend built on React.

 To use all the features, you must have a Paper Minecraft Server running and use [MC-Sleeping-Server-Starter](https://github.com/vincss/mcsleepingserverstarter), as well as the EmptyServerStopper and EasyWhitelist Plugins.

-For further details, check the dedicated Backend and Frontend README docs.
+Please check the dedicated Backend and Frontend README docs if you want more details.

 ## Features